strategicdata/pmhc-mds-spec/doc/includes/definitions.rst

 :Notes:
-  The co-payment is the amount paid by the client per session, not the fee paid by the project to the provider or the fee paid by the project to the provider plus the client contribution.
+  The co-payment is the amount paid by the client per session, not the fee paid by the project to the practitioner or the fee paid by the project to the practitioner plus the client contribution.
 In many cases, there will not be a co-payment charged and therefore zero should be entered.
 Where a co-payment is charged it should be minimal and based on an individual's capacity to pay.